 The effective portion of changes in the fair value of derivatives designated as cash flow hedges are recognised in the fair value reserve within equity.
-Any gain or loss relating to the ineffective portion is recognised immediately in the Group consolidated income statement.
+Any gain or loss relating to the ineffective portion is recognised immediately in the Group consolidated statement of income.